AdobeDocs/experience-platform.pt-BR/help/landing/governance-privacy-security/consent/adobe/overview.md

 <!-- (To be included once CJM is GA)
 ## Handling consent in Customer Journey Management

-If you are using Customer Journey Management, after confirming that your profiles and segments contain consent data, you can start honoring customer [marketing preferences](../../../../xdm/data-types/consents.md#marketing) when pulling segments from Platform.
+If you are using Customer Journey Management, after confirming that your profiles and segments contain consent data, you can start honoring customer [marketing preferences](../../../../xdm/data-types/consents.md#marketing) when pulling segments from Experience Platform.
 Specifically, profiles who have opted out of the email marketing preference should not be included in segments that are targeted for email campaigns.

-Customer Journey Management can also send consent-change signals back to Platform.
-When a customer selects an "unsubscribe" link in an email message, the updated consent preference is sent to Platform and the appropriate profile attributes are updated accordingly.
+Customer Journey Management can also send consent-change signals back to Experience Platform.
+When a customer selects an "unsubscribe" link in an email message, the updated consent preference is sent to Experience Platform and the appropriate profile attributes are updated accordingly.
 -->

 ## Próximas etapas

-Este guia aborda como configurar as operações do Platform para processar dados de consentimento do cliente usando o padrão Adobe e ter esses atributos representados em perfis do cliente.
+Este guia aborda como configurar as operações do Experience Platform para processar dados de consentimento do cliente usando o padrão Adobe e ter esses atributos representados em perfis do cliente.
 Agora é possível integrar as preferências de consentimento do cliente como um fator determinante na qualificação do segmento e em outros casos de uso de downstream.

-Para obter mais informações sobre os recursos relacionados à privacidade do Experience Platform, consulte a visão geral sobre [governança, privacidade e segurança na Platform](../../overview.md).
+Para obter mais informações sobre os recursos relacionados à privacidade do Experience Platform, consulte a visão geral sobre [governança, privacidade e segurança no Experience Platform](../../overview.md).